-- 2.1 The Governing Body is responsible for strategic health and safety planning and periodic review of health and safety performance. - 2.2 The Head Master is responsible for executive day-to-day health and safety issues and reporting to the Governing Body for securing the full implementation of the Health and Safety Guidance. - 2.3 The Senior Leadership Team is responsible for ensuring that the requirements of this policy and all other legislative requirements are managed under the normal method of delegated powers and by establishing a system of reviewing management performance against agreed health and safety performance indicators. - 2.4 The Health, Safety & Training Manager is the nominated competent person and has the responsibility for advising the Governing Body, Head and other Senior Leaders in the discharge of their responsibilities under the Health and Safety at Work Act 1974, The Management of Health and Safety at Work Regulations, 1999 and all other health and safety related legislation.
-In addition, the Health, Safety & Training Manager will liaise with enforcement officers such as HM Inspectors of the Health and Safety Executive and West Yorkshire Fire and Rescue Service Fire Officers. - 2.5 Heads of Department are responsible for ensuring that the requirements of this policy and legal requirements specific to their sphere of activity are implemented and monitored.
+- 2.1 The Governing Body is responsible for strategic health and safety planning and periodic review of health and safety performance. - 2.2 The Headmaster is responsible for executive day-to-day health and safety issues and reporting to the Governing Body for securing the full implementation of the Health and Safety Guidance. - 2.3 The Senior Leadership Team (SLT) is responsible for ensuring that the requirements of this policy and all other legislative requirements are managed under the normal method of delegated powers and by establishing a system of reviewing management performance against agreed health and safety performance indicators. - 2.4 The Estates Manager is the nominated competent person and has the responsibility, assisted by the Health & Safety Officer (H&S Officer), for advising the Governing Body, Headmaster and other Senior Leaders in the discharge of their responsibilities under the Health and Safety at Work Act 1974, The Management of Health and Safety at Work Regulations, 1999 and all other health and safety related legislation.
+In addition, the Estates Manager will liaise with enforcement officers such as HM Inspectors of the Health and Safety Executive and West Yorkshire Fire and Rescue Service Fire Officers. - 2.5 Line Managers are responsible for ensuring that the requirements of this policy and legal requirements specific to their sphere of activity are implemented and monitored.